medik8s/sbd-operator/test/e2e/README.md

 ### Automatic Skipping
 Tests are automatically skipped when:
-- Cluster is not AWS-based
+- Individual AWS-based tests skip when cluster is not AWS-based or AWS initialization fails
 - Insufficient nodes for safe testing
 - AWS region cannot be determined
 - Required AWS permissions are missing

+**Note**: The test suite will run non-AWS tests (like basic configuration and agent crash tests) even when AWS is not available.
+Only the network and storage disruption tests require AWS.

 ### Expected Failures
 Some test scenarios are designed to trigger failures: